SLC Airport opens first of three Sensory Rooms for all passenger use | The City Journals

 SLCDA worked with KultureCity to design the Sensory Room with a team of medical professionals and neurodivergent individuals.
 As an inclusive space, the Sensory Room is intended to provide a secluded area for all passengers who may feel overwhelmed in the environment.

-“One in four of us have a sensory need,” said Uma Srivastava, executive director.
+“One in four of us have a sensory need,” said Uma Srivastava, excutive director.
 “For those individuals, traveling becomes stressful and overwhelming.”

 “Sometimes, it may be difficult to regulate external sounds with internal feelings,” said Meg Raby, KultureCity’s sensory trainer.

 In addition to the Sensory Room, the SLC Airport staff will be continually training on how to recognize and handle overload situations.
-They will be stocking items to be made available for passengers who may feel overwhelmed by the environment and/or experience sensory sensitivities or challenges including noise-canceling headphones, sensory bags, fidget toys, verbal cue cards and weighted lap pads.
+They will be stocking items to be made available for passengers who may feel overwhelmed by the environment and/or experience sensory sensitivities or challenges including noise-cancelling headphones, sensory bags, fidget toys, verbal cue cards, and weighted lap pads.

 “The new airport has been designed to be adaptable and to accommodate people of all abilities and we continue to make improvements to achieve this goal,” said Bill Wyatt, executive director of SLCDA.